-Newsletters on your website are a better choice than printed or even emailed newsletters.
-The “issues” or entries stay posted on your website easily accessible for as long as you like.
+Newsletters published from your website are a better choice than printed newsletters or separate emails.
+The entries stay posted on your website and are easily accessible for as long as you like.
 A WordPress plugin such as MailPoet can automatically format and send emails to subscribers with no or little cost.
-Since the newsletter content is available on your website it can be indexed by search engines to be found by people who never heard of you.
-Notice of new issues can be sent automatically.
+Since the newsletter content is available on your website it can be indexed by search engines and found by people who never heard of you.

 What Exactly Is a WordPress Blog?

-Blog is short for Web Log.
+The word blog is short for Web Log.
 Blogs began as online diaries in which writers posted their thoughts and opinions with discipline and openness.
 A serious blogger wrote every day and was followed by other bloggers.
-For many of the early bloggers, who were writing before the easy to use Web existed, it became both a religion and a science.
+For many of the early bloggers, who were writing before the easy-to-use Web existed, it was both a religion and a science.

-Wordpress is an online software that began for bloggers to easily write blog entries using a web browser.
-It is open source, which means available at no cost.
-It has developed over the years into a “content managing program,” a CPM, which is capable of doing many more things than just posting blog entries.
-It is essentially a file cabinet in the Cloud.
-It exists on a computer that can be read by other internet users.
+WordPress began as a way for bloggers to write blog entries online using a web browser.
+It is open source, which means available at no cost to you.
+It has developed over the years into a complete “content managing program,” a CMP, which is capable of doing many more things than just posting blog entries.
+It is essentially a file cabinet in the Cloud—it exists on a computer that can be read by other internet users.

 A Blog Post Is Not an Email Message